Employment

 Open Positions

 Interested candidates should submit a completed employment application.
-Please forward any questions about your application to Anna Baird, Administrative Coordinator for Academics, at .
+Please forward any questions about your application to Eddy Davis, Director of Auxiliary Programs, at .

 St. Timothy’s School always welcomes qualified substitute teachers to join our school community.